Myeloma Canada Board of Directors

 Myeloma Canada is governed by a Board of Directors whose role is to provide leadership, guide the strategic direction of the organization, and ensure that it achieves its mission.
 Central to this, is the reinforcement and development of our four pillars: Education, Awareness, Access & Advocacy, and Science & Research.

-Since being diagnosed with multiple myeloma in 2002, Mr Del Col has directed his attention to creating an effective national platform to address the needs of the Canadian myeloma community.
+Since being diagnosed with multiple myeloma in 2002, Aldo Del Col has directed his attention to creating an effective national platform to address the needs of the Canadian myeloma community.
 In 2004 he founded the Myeloma Montreal Support Network, and in 2005 he co-founded Myeloma Canada.
-Mr Del Col has focused his efforts on establishing the organization as the voice of the Canadian myeloma community, first as President of the Board of Directors, then as Executive Director from 2010 to 2013, and now as Chairman of the Board.
+Aldo has focused his efforts on establishing the organization as the voice of the Canadian myeloma community, first as President of the Board of Directors, then as Executive Director from 2010 to 2013, and as Chairman of the Board till 2018.
 More recently he co-founded the Myeloma Canada Research Network (MCRN), a sister organization to Myeloma Canada, to accelerate the advancement of Canadian myeloma research.
 Drawing upon his scientific and pharmaceutical background, he works closely with Canada’s leading myeloma researchers, investigators, clinicians, and pharmaceutical companies to drive research focused on optimizing patient outcomes.

-Mr Del Col holds a Bachelor of Science in Pharmacy degree from the University of Toronto and a Master in Business Administration from York University.
-Throughout his extensive career, Mr Del Col has gained knowledge and experience not only as a Community Pharmacist, but also as a Financial Analyst for a multinational pharmaceutical company and National Director of Sales and Marketing for a global health and beauty consumer products corporation.
+Aldo holds a Bachelor of Science in Pharmacy degree from the University of Toronto and a Master in Business Administration from York University.
+Throughout his extensive career, Aldo has gained knowledge and experience not only as a Community Pharmacist, but also as a Financial Analyst for a multinational pharmaceutical company and National Director of Sales and Marketing for a global health and beauty consumer products corporation.

 Johanne Mullen, Vice Chair